Nathaniel Hale Pryor

-Nathaniel Hale Pryor (1772–1831) served as Sergeant in the Lewis and Clark Expedition.
+Nathaniel Hale Pryor (1772–1831) was an American explorer who served as Sergeant in the Lewis and Clark Expedition.

 Early life and family

 Nathaniel Pryor was born in Amherst County, Virginia and was a cousin of fellow expedition member Charles Floyd.
 A letter written by Sam Houston to President Andrew Jackson on Pryor's behalf noted that Pryor was a first cousin to John Floyd, governor of Virginia.
 Nathaniel was the son of John Pryor and his wife Nancy Floyd.
 The Pryor and Floyd families moved to Kentucky when he was eleven.
 Both parents were deceased by 1791 when Nathaniel and his brother Robert were recorded as orphans in Jefferson County court records, and apprenticed to Obediah Newman.
 It is interesting to note that Nathaniel, Robert, and their other Floyd cousins, were great-grandchildren (x3) of Nicketti, identified as a daughter of Powhatan and sister of Pocahontas.

 Nathaniel married Margaret Patton on May 17, 1798, it is believed she died young, but they were still married in October 1803 when he was recorded as the only married member of the Lewis and Clark Expedition.

 In 1821 Pryor married an Osage Indian woman, her name is not known, they had several children.

 Additionally, 1848 marriage records at Mission San Gabriel, California, identify a man named Nathaniel Pryor (aka Miguel Pryor), born about 1806 in Kentucky, as the son of Nathaniel Pryor of Louisville and Mary Davis.

 No other information on this relationship has been found, it is not known if Pryor and Davis were married.
 This information indicates that Nathaniel possibly returned to Kentucky, fathering a son, after his journey westward.